 But even if the reader does not know, then I will know.

 In the current era readers have become intensely interested in what REALLY happened, and memoirs, personal experience, biography, are now more marketable than fiction or poetry.

-This could be the result of spending a lifetime watching TV and movies.
-We have become overstuffed with drama, and its predictable plot progressions.
+It could be that after spending a lifetime watching TV and movies, we have become overstuffed with drama, and its predictable plot progressions.